keuss/springboot-udev/README.md

  - Only with !dev spring profile (dev mode use spring NoOpCacheManager)
  - With docker container
- - With Jedis java client (https://redis.io/clients#java, https://github.com/xetorthio/jedis).
-Other option in Lettuce
+ - With [Jedis java client](https://github.com/xetorthio/jedis).
+Other option si Lettuce.
+See [here](https://redis.io/clients#java)

-See https://medium.com/@jaaq/making-docker-containers-talk-to-each-other-by-hostname-using-container-networking-94835a6f6a5b to connect different docker containers.
-Here we don't use Docker Compose.
+See [here](https://medium.com/@jaaq/making-docker-containers-talk-to-each-other-by-hostname-using-container-networking-94835a6f6a5b) to connect different docker containers.
+If we don't use Docker Compose :-(

 ```
 docker network list